Actopan, Hidalgo: Actopan Fair

 The Actopan Fair, also called Feria de la Barbacoa, is held annually at the beginning of July.
 Since 1949, the official holiday is July 8, date taken as the day of the founding of the city in 1546.
 The fair is held at the Unidad Deportiva Municipal (Municipal Sports Unit) located in the northeastern part of the city, and some activities are held in the so-called city center; it receives approximately 130,000 to 150,000 visitors, considering all the events.

 Sports activities and cultural events are held, as well as dances, charreadas and a commemorative parade; as well as plays, music bands, painting exhibitions, antique car shows, circus performances, Lucha libre; mechanical games are also installed and fireworks are burned.
-The food festival stands out with a great exhibition and sale of food.
+The food festival stands out with an exhibition and sale of food.
 The barbacoa contest has been held since 1971 and the Ximbó Festival has been held since 2017.